Education with Montessori MA

 Montessori Method: Child, Adult and Environment

 The main aim of this module is to give you further insight in the Montessori method, a widely recognised pedagogical approach around the world.
 The approach is inspired by ‘integral humanism’, which considers children as unique individuals fully able to act with freedom, dignity, and intelligence.
 It considers Montessori from a historical perspective, her contributions to early childhood, and offers the opportunity to explore the methodologies and teachings of Montessori through contemporary perspectives.
 Mindful of the importance of the child as an agent of change, you’ll consider the role of the adult and the environment in supporting children in reaching their full potential.
-Montessori considered leadership at different social levels; by undertaking a Montessori Master’s degree, you will examine literature through the lens of leadership.
+Montessori considers leadership at different social levels; by undertaking a Montessori Master’s degree, you will examine literature through the lens of leadership.
 This degree programme encourages you to develop a personal philosophy of professionalism, that blends individual strengths and interests with the needs of colleagues, parents and families, and the children in your care.
 Together, these strands will support you, as a Montessori practitioner, to develop a firm but broad foundation for reflective and reflexive practice in Montessori education.

 Developing Educational Research

-You’ll be supported to develop high a quality research proposal to implement for your postgraduate major project.
+You’ll be supported to develop a high quality research proposal to implement for your postgraduate major project.
 A workbook approach will guide you through the various elements that need to be considered during the process of planning and preparation for a small-scale educational research study.
 There will be opportunities to discuss your ideas with your tutor and peers and to present your developing research proposal for feedback.
 You’ll also learn by giving constructive feedback to your peers.
 By the end of the module, you’ll be prepared to submit an application for ethical review, to the appropriate research ethics panel, and to embark upon research for the postgraduate major project.

 Postgraduate Major Project in Education